rcpch/digital-growth-charts-server/docs/developer/api-docker.md

 run the `s/start-docker` script, which will run the image in a Docker container.

-The dGC server should be running in development mode in the container, and mapped to the port https://localhost:5000
+The dGC server will then be running in development mode in the container, and will be available at <https://localhost:5000>